 Wastewater is discarded water that is no longer needed by the owner or user.
 This subcomponent covers statistics on the generation, management, discharge, and pollutant content of wastewater.
-The statistics on wastewater are used to assess the volume of wastewater and levels of pollution which helps to properly manage the potentially harmful by-product of the human subsystem.
+The statistics on wastewater are used to assess the volume of wastewater and levels of pollution, which helps to properly manage the potentially harmful by-product of the human subsystem.
 There are three topics under this subcomponent.

-First is the generation and pollutant content of wastewater.
-This includes statistics on the volume of water that is no longer required, thus discarded by the user and statistics on the amount of pollutants contained in wastewater before collection.
+3.2.1 Generation and pollutant content of wastewater - includes statistics on the volume of water that is no longer required, thus discarded by the user and statistics on the amount of pollutants contained in wastewater before collection.
 The generation of wastewater is usually estimated based on the volume of water used.

-The second topic is the collection and treatment of wastewater which may be treated before being discharged or directly discharged to the environment.
+3.2.2 Collection and treatment of wastewater - may be treated before being discharged or directly discharged to the environment.
 This may involve statistics that describe the volume of water collected and transferred to treatment facilities or final place of discharge, volume of water treated by type of treatment (primary, secondary, and tertiary), and physical infrastructure related to wastewater collection and treatment such as number of treatment plants and their capacities.
 The pollutant content extracted in the treatment facilities and other relevant information may also be described by the statistics compiled under this topic.

-The third and last topic for this subcomponent is the discharge of wastewater to the environment which captures information at the stage of final discharge of wastewater to the environment.
+3.2.3 Discharge of wastewater to the environment - captures information at the stage of final discharge of wastewater to the environment.
 This involves statistics on the total volume of wastewater discharged to the environment without treatment and after treatment.
 This may be by type of treatment and type of treatment facility (public, private, municipal, and industrial) and statistics on pollutant content of discharged wastewater.